 So why name it after blackstrap molasses?
 “Marketing,” Nelthropp says with a laugh.
 It conjures up images of navy ships and molasses-filled barrels, he adds.
-(In addition to Cruzan’s label language, Bacardi Black also touts its bottling as “developed to pay homage to blackstrap rum.”)
+(In addition to Cruzan’s label language, Bacardí Black also touts its bottling as “developed to pay homage to blackstrap rum.”)

 Somewhat unpredictably, Cruzan’s success may have helped spawn the use of actual blackstrap molasses among U.S. craft distillers.
-But the resulting rums are white—and with no coloring added, they are definitively outside of the black rum category.
+But the resulting rums are white—and with no coloring added, they are definitively outside the black rum category.

-“As a distiller, you get a lot more flavor using it,” he says; in particular, he favors the “vegetal” character blackstrap molasses provides.
+“As a distiller, you get a lot more flavor using it,” Ryan says; in particular, he favors the “vegetal” character blackstrap molasses provides.
 He also opted to use blackstrap to emulate domestic rum-making traditions 250 years ago, “when there were 22 distilleries operating within city limits.”

 Even as critics like Seale insist that blackstrap is a misnomer, these deliberately dark, brooding bottles are unlikely to go away anytime soon.
-But don’t expect to see this flavored rum appear as a star player in, say, a Blackstrap Rum Old-Fashioned.
+But don’t expect this flavored rum to appear as a star player in, say, a Blackstrap Rum Old-Fashioned.
 In smaller increments, however, bartenders are continuing to reach for it to add depth of flavor to drinks.